 Rylan Clark shares his thoughts on immigration live on This Morning

-This Morning presenter Rylan Clark shared his personal thoughts on immigration during Wednesday’s live show,
+This Morning presenter Rylan Clark shared his personal thoughts on immigration during Wednesday’s live show (27 August).

 The 36-year-old has since received a social media backlash after voicing his views on the UK’s immigration policies.